anthonydiazz/IT-Helpdesk-Ticketing-Solutions-Project-Summary/README.md

 - Restoring a previous version of the Desktop folder using Previous Versions.

 View Ticket 17: 🔗 [ Go to Ticket 17 : Recover Deleted Files](https://github.com/anthonydiazz/Deleted_files)

+# ✅ Best Practices for IT Ticket Handling

+When resolving user tickets, it’s essential to keep the following best practices in mind:

+🗣️ 1.
+Greet and Prioritize the User

+- Always begin by greeting the user and introducing yourself in the ticket comments.

+- Be patient and understanding — users are often stressed when reaching out, and your calm, respectful tone can set the stage for smooth communication.

+## 📢 2.
+Communicate with Supervisors Before Making Access Changes

+- For tickets that involve shared drive access (e.g., ticket - 14) or changes to folder redirection policies (e.g., ticket - 16), always:

+   - Confirm with the user’s department supervisor that access is authorized.

+   - If you're changing broader policies (like Group Policy Objects), consult with your IT supervisor first to avoid unintended consequences for other users.

+## 📝 3.
+Use Internal Notes Effectively

+- Include PC names and context (e.g., user’s location or department) as internal notes — this was helpful throughout this project.

+- Additionally, it’s good practice to include a brief note describing how the issue was resolved, which can be helpful when:

+   - A similar issue arises in the future.

+   - Someone else on the IT team needs to revisit the case.

+## 🔄 4.
+Stay Calm

+- Even if the issue appears frustrating or unclear at first, remain calm and take a step-by-step approach.

+- Validate every fix by testing from the user's perspective — either through remote login or having the user confirm.